Integer colorings with forbidden rainbow sums: Proof of Theorems and

-Now we consider the possible number of rainbow sum-free colorings of $A$.
+Now we consider the possible number of rainbow sum-free $r$-colorings of $A$.
+Recalling the link graph $L_t(A)$, we have $k(t,A)\ge 3\mu n/2$ by (\ref{ineq:mat}).
 We first fix a maximum matching $M$ of $L_t(A)$.
 For the elements in $A\setminus V(M)$, we color them arbitrarily.
-For each edge $ab\in E(M)$, in order to avoid a rainbow Schur triple, we either let $a, b$ share the same color, or color one of $a, b$ by the color of $t$, and color another vertex by a different color.
+For each edge $ab\in E(M)$, in order to avoid a rainbow Schur triple, we either let $a, b$ share the same color, or color one of $a, b$ by the color of $t$, and color the other vertex by a different color.
 In this way, $a, b$ have exactly $r+2(r-1)$ effective colorings.
+Let $k=k(t, A)$.
 Hence, we have

 as desired. \end{proof} Now we can prove the stability theorem. \begin{proof}[{\bf Proof of Theorem \ref{thm:sta}}] The first part of the statement, that $g(n,r)\leq r^{n/2+o(n)}$, follows easily from the fact $g(A,r)\leq r^{|A|}$ when $|A|\leq n/2+o(n)$.
 If $|A|\geq n/2+\eta n$ for some constant $\eta$, the result follows from Lemma~\ref{lem:mid} (ii) when $r\geq5$.
 For the case $r=4$, after applying Lemma~\ref{lem:mid4} we still have one extra case that $|A|\geq (1-\eta)n$, and this follows from Theorem~\ref{thm: hrange}.